Skip to main content

 The views of the Confederation Bridge, the history, lighthouse, sandy beach, hiking trails, interpretive centre and several lookouts are all the things that will distract you from the true purpose of the Cape Jourimain Nature Centre.
 Cape Jourimain was designated as a National Wildlife Area in 1980.
 The Wildlife Area includes several very large saltwater marshes that surround Trenholm and Jourimain Islands.
 Go beyond the many attractions on the Trenholm Trail to find the heart of this nature reserve.

 Check out the nesting osprey near the start of the Trenholm Trail before crossing the causeway overlooking an extensive salt marsh.
-Look for many species of ducks and Great Blue Heron in the grasses of the marsh.
-Continue around Trenholm Island and watch for songbirds in the trees before coming out to the many lookouts that overlook the endless salt marsh.
+Look for Great Blue Herons and the many species of ducks in the grasses of the marsh.
+Continue around Trenholm Island and watch for songbirds in the trees, before coming out to the many lookouts that overlook the endless salt marsh.
 Spend time at these lookouts and see how many of the different birds you can identify.

 Find more information on Cape Jourimain trails on the Hiking NB trails page.